Git-BritHub/Regex-My-Email/gist-eregex.md

 | [_-] | The string can contain an underscore or hyphen.
 Both the underscore and the hyphen are called special characters.
 In this case, we only want t astring that includes `_` or `-`. | Important to note: the hyphen `-` is NOT the same hyphen that we used in our aplhanumeric ranges.
 In bracket expressions, special characters that we want to include follow alphanumeric charcter ranges within the brackets. |

 ### Greedy and Lazy Match
+As mentioned above in the [Quantifiers](#quantifiers) section, `Quantifiers` are inherently `greedy`.
+They match as many occurences of particular patterns as possible.
+Each of these quantifierrs can be made `lazy` by adding the `?` symbol after it, meaning it will match as few occurences as possible.
+For example, in the lazy quantifier `b\w+?` the following charcters would be matched: 'b `be` `be`e `be`er `be`ers'.
+Feel free to take another look at the table provided in the [Quantifiers](#quantifiers) section to view these `greedy` quantifiers and remember that adding the `?` symbol to any of those quantifiers will make them `lazy`.
 ### Boundaries

 ### Back-references